AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-github-client.md

 ## Why use the Git command line interface?

+!!! note
-> This option is best for contributors who have previous Git and command-line experience.
+    This option is best for contributors who have previous Git and command-line experience.

 The UNIX command-line interface is the classic way of running Git commands.
 We specifically recommend this option for contributors who have previous experience working with Git on the command line.